DC-analysis/dclab/docs/sec_av_feat_temp.rst

             ds.export.hdf5("/path/to/data_with_fl1_mean.rtdc",
                            features=ds.features_innate + ["fl1_mean"])

-If you whish to load the data at a later time point, you have to make sure that you register the temporary feature before trying to access it.
+If you wish to load the data at a later time point, you have to make sure that you register the temporary feature before trying to access it.
 This will not work::